StackExchange/dnscontrol/docs/_providers/hexonet.md

 ## IP Filter

-In case you have ip filter settings made for you HEXONET account, please provide your outgoing ip address as shown in the configuration examples above.
+In case you have ip filter settings made for your HEXONET account, please provide your outgoing ip address as shown in the configuration examples above.